mslacken/clustduct/Usage.md

 ```
-For proper funactionality the necessary components of the *syslinux* package has to copied to the *tftpboot* dir
+For proper functionality, the necessary components of the *syslinux* package has to copied to the *tftpboot* dir
 ```
 cp /usr/share/syslinux/chain.c32 /usr/share/syslinux/menu.c32 /usr/share/syslinux/pxelinux.0 \
 /usr/share/syslinux/reboot.c32 /srv/tftpboot/